Why Port Forwarding?

 Unfortunately issues do arise, often caused by the games networking.

-Port Forwarding reduces lag and desyncing in multiplayer Instances greatly when set up correctly by every wing-member.
+Port Forwarding reduces issues with instancing and desyncing in multiplayer scenarios greatly, when set up correctly by every player in the instance.

 What is Port Forwarding?

 Port Forwarding is a set of rules for your networking.
-Communication between the Players works more reliably with them compared to the default uPnP setting which is not always supported.
+Communication between the Players works more reliably with them compared to the default uPnP function which is not always supported.

-This is essential as Elite: Dangerous uses peer-to-peer networking between Players for all direct Player-interactions rather than Servers.
+This is essential as Elite: Dangerous uses peer-to-peer networking between Players for all direct Player-interactions , only falling back to Relay servers when necessary – and this can have bad consequences for Instance synchronisation.

 Setup